-To be leaders in the field of risk protection and long-term savings of families and SMEs, and to be international leaders in commercial risk coverage.
+Grupo Catalana Occidente's strategic goal is to be leaders in the field of risk protection and long-term savings of families and SMEs, and to be international leader in commercial risk coverage.

 Thanks to the stability of the results and the prudent investment policy, GCO has a solid solvency position.